A more holistic approach to health and wellness.

 Beyond these core services, Pomfret also offers a number of programs, classes, and workshops that focus specifically on helping our students to cope with the stresses of life, understand the importance of healthy relationships, and the benefits good nutrition and regular exercise.

 Dr. Austin was trained in Canada, a fellow of the College of Family Physicians of Canada with a special competency in emergency medicine.
 Today, she oversees the Group Family Practice located in Putnam, CT, with office hours at Pomfret three mornings a week.
-Her professional interests include pediatrics, minor surgical procedures, management of diabetes, hypertension and chronic conditions, and the evaluation and triage of orthopedic injuries, acute infections, and illness.
+Her professional interests include pediatrics, obstetrics and gynecology, minor surgical procedures, management of diabetes, hypertension and chronic conditions, the evaluation and triage of orthopedic injuries, acute infections, and illness.
 She is the president and chairman of ProHealth Physicians Corporation of CT.

 After graduating from Wake Forest University, Dr. Mandanis earned his MD degree from the Medical University of South Carolina, where he also completed an internship and residency in pediatrics.
 He then moved to New England to complete both a residency in general adult psychiatry and his fellowship in child and family psychiatry at Brown University School of Medicine.
 His care is wholistic and biopsychosocial, with a focus on psychotherapies and psychiatric medicine when necessary.
 He fully understands the needs of our students and how to help them thrive through an integrated, multimodal, and collaborative approach.